 More Awesome Netflix Recommendations

 Period dramas are more popular than ever.
 In this article, we’ve only scratched the surface of what’s available on Netflix.
 If you’d like to do your own research, try using Netflix’s secret codes.
 The code for “Period Pieces” is 12123.

-And if you have enjoyed our period drama recommendations, make sure you check out some of the other genres we’ve covered in detail here at MakeUseOf.
-There’s our list of the best British crime dramas and the best Nordic dramas.
+And if you have enjoyed our period drama recommendations, make sure you check out some of the other genres we’ve previously covered.
+To get you started, read our list of the best British crime dramas and the best Nordic dramas.
 And if you’re a fan of period dramas, chances are you’ll also enjoy these musicals you can watch on Netflix.